-Completing the scientific program for the convention was a considerable challenge in large part because of the substantial number of high-quality submissions.
+Completing the scientific program for the convention was a considerable challenge, in large part because of the substantial number of high-quality submissions.
 There is clearly no shortage of innovative and impactful work being done in our field.
 Indeed, it has been a tremendous privilege to learn about all of the creative and significant projects being carried out.
-Alas, not all submissions could be accepted into the program given space and time limitations.
+Alas, not all submissions could be accepted into the program given resource limitations.
 Our decisions for the program were guided by the peer review process, fit with the convention theme, and balance of various topics and their representation.
 For example, no doubt because of the timing of the submission process, we received such a large pool of COVID-related submissions that we could have assembled an entire second convention just on this topic alone.
 We balanced the need for COVID programming with the need for including non-COVID content.
 Additionally, continuing the trend from previous ABCT conventions—and in line with ongoing societal shifts pertaining to social justice and ABCT’s growing effort to enhance diversity, inclusion, and equity—the scientific program for this year is replete with content intended to facilitate this critical dialogue and action.

 Gregory S. Chasson, Ph.D.